desmond-ong/stats-notes/docs/02-munging.md

 </center>

-The second set of arguments to `pivot_longer()` are the columns.
-In this case, it is "Height_Pri1", "Height_Pri2", and "Height_Pri3".
-Note that these need to be concatenated into a single vector, so use c(...) to concatenate them.
+The second set of arguments to `pivot_longer()` are the columns we want to modify.
+In this case, they are "Height_Pri1", "Height_Pri2", and "Height_Pri3".
+Note that these need to be concatenated into a single vector, so use `c(...)` to concatenate them.

-The last two arguments that we need, which are named arguments, are `names_to` and `values_to`, which give the names of the 'key' column and the 'value' column in the output long form dataframe.
+The last two arguments that we need, which are named arguments, are `names_to` and `values_to`, which give the names of the 'key' column and the 'value' column in the output long-form data frame.
 Let's try the following, where I pipe `df_wide` into a `pivot_longer()` command, and save the output to a new data frame called `df_long_1`